-Last year, we received guidance from the staff of the S.E.C. that the Commission would not object to all shareholders writing their Voter Control Number received from management of the Company-AAG, a banker, or a broker, on our proxy cards.
+Last year, we received guidance from the staff of the S.E.C. that the Commission would not object to shareholders writing their Voter Control Number received from management of the Company-AAG, a banker, or a broker, on our proxy cards.

-The CHALLENGERS encourage you to download and print out as many copies of their proxy cards as you feel necessary for potentially sending to the Company-AAG, EquiServe, ADP, your banker or broker, for your records--in an attempt to be certain that your ballot or voting instruction are properly counted.
-A reminder--shareholders are entitled to only one vote per share, and the later-dated proxy, either by the CHALLENGER'S or the Company- AAG's, will count.
+The CHALLENGERS encourage you to consider downloading and printing out as many proxy cards as you feel necessary to send to the Company-AAG, EquiServe, ADP, your banker or broker, for your records-in an attempt to be certain that your ballot or voting instruction are properly counted.
+A reminder-shareholders are entitled to only one vote per share, and the later-dated proxy card, either by the CHALLENGER'S or the Company-AAG's, will count.